richmedina/richmedina.github.io/clt-fall-2020-peshlat-level-4-activity-guide.md

 (c) a framework is collection many files that are used to construct other programs

-for this workshop, we are interested in the __scripting__ level of computation
+For this workshop, we are interested in the __scripting__ level of computation

 The Components of Script Writing
 ----
-(a) a text editor for entering our instructions in a given programming language (E.g., Python) (b) a compiler (also called an interpreter in the scripting context) that translates the script in the file and executes each instruction on the machine
+(a) a text editor for entering our instructions in a given programming language (E.g., Python)

+(b) a compiler (also called an interpreter in the scripting context) that translates the script in the file and executes each instruction on the machine

 (c) an input and output component for reading in data to a script and displaying information from the script

 Components of a Python Script